My Google Drive Stuck On "Starting Upload"!

 Windows users can use OneDrive as an online storage service of Microsoft.
 It can not only store any type of files, but also integrates well with Office 365.
 Besides, Dropbox is also a fine choice.
 As one of the earliest cloud storage services, it runs stably and provides easy-to-sync features.

-1. Get started to sign up for a CBackupper account and sign in.
+1. Get started to sign up for a CBackup account and sign in.

-2. Click Add Clouds under the Clouds tab, then select the storage service that needs to be added, and click OK after completing the authorization.
+2. Click Add Cloud under the My Storage tab, then select the cloud storage service that needs to be added, and click Add after completing the authorization.

-3. Click Create Task under the Tasks tab.
+3. Click New Task under the Backup Tasks tab.
 Click Add Source to select Google Drive as the backup source, and click Add Destination to select another cloud drive you are switching to.

 4. Click Start Backup after setting.